tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/05-sorting-01/README.md

-# Grouping Data in Pandas DataFrames
+# Sorting Data in Pandas DataFrames

 In this exercise you'll learn how to use sort Pandas DataFrames in ascending and descending order.